 Were you thinking of moving but decided to stay put?
 In that case, it could be an ideal time to review your current mortgage and potentially remortgage.
 Here, I explain how the process of remortgaging works.

 I can afford my mortgage – Why Should I Bother Considering To Remortgage?

 Banks rely on customers not shopping around and it’s not uncommon for there to be cheaper offers for you elsewhere.
 You might be someone who shops around for insurance and utilities to save £20pm.
 But have you ever stopped to think about how these savings could be dwarfed by your biggest bill – your mortgage?

-All you need to do is have a look at a price comparison website or contact a local mortgage broker to compare deals on your behalf if you haven’t got the time.
+All you need to do is have a look at a price comparison website or contact a local mortgage broker in Liverpool to compare deals on your behalf if you haven’t got the time.

 You might be tempted to leave your mortgage where it is if you’ve had your mortgage a long time.
 This is because you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
 However, it’s worth noting that your payments will increase when the base rate eventually goes up.

 Can I Borrow More Money For Home Improvements?